 The Amalfi Coast is just divine and you’ll certainly find one of the most romantic places in the world.

 4. Algarve, Portugal

-If you want to travel to a special destination and one of the most romantic places this coming Valentine, you might want to go to Algarve, Portugal.
+If you want to travel to a special destination and one of the most romantic places this coming Valentine, you might want to spend a week in Portugal.
 The beauty of the region’s coastal spots is undeniable.
 You can enjoy some quiet time at the beaches and walk hand in hand with your special someone.